stripe-samples/checkout-single-subscription/README.md

 **Demo**

-See the sample [live](https://4iupj.sse.codesandbox.io/) or [fork](https://codesandbox.io/s/stripe-sample-checkout-single-subscription-4iupj) the Node implementation on CodeSandbox.
+See the sample of the `client-and-server/` integration [live](https://4iupj.sse.codesandbox.io/) or [fork](https://codesandbox.io/s/stripe-sample-checkout-single-subscription-4iupj) the Node implementation on CodeSandbox.

 The demo is running in test mode -- use `4242424242424242` as a test card number with any CVC + future expiration date.